co-cart/cocart-api-reference-docs/source/includes/cocart-v2/wip/_authentication.md

 </aside>

 <aside class="warning">
   Authentication is <strong>ONLY</strong> required for registered customers.
 In order for a registered customer to access their cart, you will be required to pass the customers username and password or token depending on the authentication method you are using.
 It's important that you keep authenticating with <strong>all routes</strong> from the beginning so the cart in session remains the same. <strong>NOT</strong> doing so will cause another cart to be created and lose track of the items added.
-If you have any questions, please ask away in the chat window below.
 </aside>

 The WordPress REST API incorporates a method called [nonces](https://codex.wordpress.org/WordPress_Nonces) to deal with [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) issues.
 This ensures that all activities on the website remain segregated.
 This is because the WordPress REST API just like the WooCommerce REST API is designed for the back-end.